-The landscape of call centers has been making drastic changes in recent months.
-With limited access to physical offices, remote work has become the default option for many businesses around the world.
+The landscape of how to manage a call center has been making drastic changes in recent months.
+With limited access to physical offices, remote work has become the default option for many businesses worldwide.
 But while working remotely is the obvious solution, transitioning to off-premise call centers presents its own set of challenges.

-This guide to successful call center management provides tips to handle remote team members while providing satisfactory service to customers.
+This guide to managing a call center successfully provides tips to handle remote team members while providing satisfactory service to customers.

 Overview of the Call Center Industry

-Traditionally, call centers were brick-and-mortar offices where teams fulfilled essential company functions like handling customer orders, questions, and complaints.
+Traditionally, a contact center or call centers were brick-and-mortar offices where teams fulfilled essential company functions like handling customer orders, questions, and complaints.
 The past few years, however, saw the rising trend of virtual call center agents.

 Effects of COVID-19

-The global pandemic has greatly affected the industry.
+The global pandemic has greatly affected the industry, even including the training and onboarding process.
 In many instances, the skyrocketing number of phone calls far exceeds the current capacity of skeletal and virtual teams.
 Providing even just average customer support can be challenging.

-The exponential increase in call volume has caused a number of urgent issues.
-Excessive wait times, higher average hold time and disconnects, and frustrated customers are some problems a call center manager faces today.
+The exponential increase in call volume has caused several urgent issues.
+Excessive wait times, higher average hold time and disconnects, and frustrated customers are problems a call center manager faces today.

 Features such as SIP Trunking allow agents to reach customers via phone for inbound and outbound marketing.
-For managers, this feature can also be used for call center scheduling and agent performance monitoring.
+This feature can also be used for call center scheduling and agent call center performance monitoring for managers.